OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

 ------------------------------------

-For this example we'll build a plugin for the component shown in the figure :ref:`Conceptual-View-of-a-Simple-Component`.
+For this example we'll build a plugin for the component shown in the figure :ref:`Conceptual-View-of-a-Simple-Component` (from the User's Guide).
 This component simply computes the value of its single output by adding its two inputs.

 Our first step is to create our class.
 We want to inherit from ``openmdao.main.api.Component``, because that provides us with the interface we